Sara-Iftikhar/AutoTab/readme.md

 This package can be installed using pip from pypi using following command

-    pip install automl
+    pip install autotab

 or using github link for the latest code

-	python -m pip install git+https://github.com/Sara-Iftikhar/automl.git
+	python -m pip install git+https://github.com/Sara-Iftikhar/autotab.git

-or using setup file, go to folder where repo is downloaded
+or using setup file, go to folder where this repoitory is downloaded

     python setup.py install